jonaslonn/mandatory-htmlcss1/README.md

 # mandatory-htmlcss1

-Ongoing mandatory HTML projekt for EC-Utbildarna Helsingborg.
+Mandatory HTML projekt for EC-Utbildarna Helsingborg.
-Webbdevelopment with HTML and CSS.
+Webbdevelopment with HTML and CSS, assignment 1.

-## Getting Started
+## HTML

-Just clone the repository.
+Training for HTML standards.(Header, sidebar, footer and so on) Added CSS for some sweet effects and mediascreen to make the site fit to smaller screens.